-privs

-The default Solaris privileges to use when constructing a new privilege set for a command.
+privs The default Solaris privileges to use when constructing a new privilege set for a command.
 This is passed to the executing process via the inherited privilege set, but is bounded by the limit privileges.
 If the privs option is specified but the limitprivs option is not, the limit privileges of the executing process is set to privs.
 The default privileges may be overridden on a per-command basis in sudoers.
 This option is only available if sudoers is built on Solaris 10 or higher.

-role

 The default SELinux role to use when constructing a new security context to run the command.
 The default role may be overridden on a per-command basis in the sudoers file or via command line options.
 This option is only available when sudo is built with SELinux support.

-runas_default

-The default user to run commands as if the -u option is not specified on the
+runas_default The default user to run commands as if the -u option is not specified on the command line.

-command line.
 This defaults to root.

-sudoers locale Locale to use when parsing the sudoers file, logging commands, and sending email.
+sudoers_locale Locale to use when parsing the sudoers file, logging commands, and sending email.
 Note that changing the locale may affect how sudoers is interpreted.
-Defaults to "C". timestamp_type sudoers uses per-user time stamp files for credential caching.
+Defaults to "C".

+timestamp_type sudoers uses per-user time stamp files for credential caching.
 The timestamp_type option can be used to specify the type of time stamp record used.
 It has the following possible values: global A single time stamp record is used for all of a user's login sessions, regardless of the terminal or parent process ID.
 An additional record is used to serialize password prompts when sudo is used multiple times in a pipeline, but this does not affect authentication. ppid A single time stamp record is used for all processes with the same parent process ID (usually the shell).
 Commands run from the same shell (or other common parent process) will not require a password for timestamp_timeout minutes (5 by default).
-Commands run via sudo with a different parent process ID, for example from a shell script, will be authenticated separately.
-One time stamp record is used for each terminal, which means that a user's login sessions are authenticated separately.
+Commands run via sudo with a different parent process ID, for example from a shell script, will be authenticated separately. tty One time stamp record is used for each terminal, which means that a user's login sessions are authenticated separately.
 If no terminal is present, the behavior is the same as ppid.
-Commands run from the same terminal will not require a password for timestamp_timeout minutes (5 by default).
+Commands run from the same terminal will not require a password for timestamp_timeout minutes (5 by default). kernel The time stamp is stored in the kernel as an attribute of the terminal device.
+If no terminal is present, the behavior is the same as ppid.
+Negative timestamp_timeout values are not supported and positive values are limited to a maximum of 60 minutes.
+This is currently only supported on OpenBSD.
 The default value is tty.